aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/lookupprefix/_index.md

 ---
 ## Node.LookupPrefix method

-Look up the prefix associated to the given namespace URI, starting from this node.
-The default namespace declarations are ignored by this method.
-See Namespace Prefix Lookup for details on the algorithm used by this method.
+The lookupPrefix() method of the Node interface returns a String containing the prefix for a given namespace URI, if present, and null if not.
+When multiple prefixes are possible, the first prefix is returned.

 ```csharp
 public string LookupPrefix(string namespaceURI)